arjav0703/music-app/README.md

 makepkg -si
 ```

 On other linux distros and windows, you can download the latest release from the [releases page](https://github.com/arjav0703/music-app/releases/latest).

-For macOS, you can build the app from source with the following steps:
+### Building from source

 ```bash
 git clone https://github.com/arjav0703/music-app.git